 Just like sakura, nanohana, otherwise known as field mustard, signals the start of spring in Fukuoka!
 Depending on the location, nanohana season runs from February to April in Fukuoka.
 This year has been exceptionally warm, so they are already in bloom in many places.
 These little yellow flowers create beautiful sunshine-colored carpets, which are set off beautifully by blue springtime skies.
 Some places with nanohana will also have sakura, making for colorful vistas.
-Take your bento and go enjoy a pink and yellow ohanami!
 Check out our guide for eight great nanohana viewing spots!

 1. Nanohana Road